rh0dy/rhodnet.cloud/content/blog/creating-a-custom-wazuh-wodle.md

 ## Extending Beyond the Defaults

 {{< callout type="info" >}}
-  This post focuses on [Wazuh](https://wazuh.com), a unified Security Information and Event Management (SIEM) and Extended Detection and Response (XDR) platform that has become increasingly popuplar as a powerful open-source solution for security monitoring and threat detection.
+  This post focuses on [Wazuh](https://wazuh.com), a unified Security Information and Event Management (SIEM) and Extended Detection and Response (XDR) platform that has become increasingly popular as a powerful open-source solution for security monitoring and threat detection.
 {{< /callout >}}

 Security monitoring tools come with out-of-the-box support for common log sources, but what about those critical events happening in your custom applications?
-While these platforms excel at tracking standard system logs, they can miss the unique data sources and formats that matter in your particular environment.
+While these tools excel at tracking standard system logs, they can miss the unique data sources and formats that matter in your particular environment.

 Wazuh addresses this challenge with [wodles](https://documentation.wazuh.com/current/user-manual/reference/ossec-conf/wodle-command.html), a flexible framework that can be used to extend Wazuh's reach.